ga-wdi-boston/rails-api/roles/controller-things.md

 # Role: Things Controller

 ## Description
 The Things Controller is responsible for handling requests related to the 'Things' resource.
-When it receives a direction from the server it follows through without hesitation, often calling on one or more Models to help it complete its task.
-In addition, once the controller is done with its job, it needs to construct a 'View' - information to share back to the client.
+When it receives a direction from the Server, it follows through without hesitation, often calling on one or more Models to help it complete its task.
+In addition, once the Controller is done with its job, it needs to construct a 'View' - information to share back to the Client.

 Here is the full list of 'actions' that the Things Controller can perform.